-A candidate who does not anticipate raising or spending more than $1000 may file a 470 "Short" Form to indicate their candidacy.
-If a candidate does not intend to raise or spend more than $1000, this may be the only campaign finance reporting form they are required to file.
+A candidate who does not anticipate raising or spending more than $1,000 may file a 470 "Short" Form to indicate his or her candidacy.
+If a candidate does not intend to raise or spend more than $1,000, this may be the only campaign finance reporting form they are required to file.

 Form 501, Candidate Intention Statement:

-The 501 Form indicates a candidate's intent to seek elected office and that they intend to raise or spend more than $1000 in doing so.
+The Form 501 indicates a candidate's intent to seek elected office and that he or she intends to raise or spend more than $1,000 in doing so.
 It must be filed prior to the solicitation or receipt of any contribution, or the expenditure of any personal funds used for an election.

 Form 410, Statement of Organization Recipient Committee: